zonio/omniauth-microsoft_graph/README.md

-# Omniauth::MicrosoftGraphLogin
+# Omniauth::MicrosoftV2Auth

-Microsoft Graph OAuth2 Strategy for OmniAuth.
+Microsoft V2 OAuth2 Strategy for OmniAuth.
 Can be used to authenticate with Microsoft Services and get a token for the Microsoft Graph Api.

 ## Installation